 Menu manager permissions

-The menu manager is controlled by three permissions:
+The menu manager is controlled by these permissions:

 The following sections provide more details.